D-B-Miller/ThermalEventCamera/README.md

  - [tevent_compare.cpp](Scripts/examples/tevent_compare.cpp) : Shows how to set a custom comparison function in ThermalEventCamera and then apply it in a threaded manner.
  - [tevent_stats.cpp](Scripts/examples/tevent_stats.cpp) : Collects information about the frames and saves it to [event_stats.csv](Scripts/bin/event_stats.csv)
  - [tevent_hdf5.cpp](Scripts/examples/tevent_hdf5.cpp) : Collects and stores each frame in a HDF5 file.
 Requires the [HDF5 library](https://portal.hdfgroup.org/display/support) to be installed and setup.
+ - [tevent_hdf5_interp.cpp](Scripts/examples/tevent_hdf5_interp.cpp) : Collects a frame and interpolates the outliers before storing in a HDF5 file.
+Requires the [HDF5 library](https://portal.hdfgroup.org/display/support) to be installed and setup.

 ## Theory
 The image below shows the standard MLX90640 reading loop using the library functions.
 Each labelled block represents a collection of functions constituting a major step in the process.
 The arrows are the information that flows between each step.